The Best Way To Easily See New York In 4 Days [Itinerary]

 Start your third day of your 4 day trip to New York by exploring Greenwich Village.
 This leafy suburb is filled to the brim with edgy coffee shops and jazz bars galore.
-We started our morning with Brunch at Jane Restaurant.
-I opted for the vanilla french toast, whilst Chris went for the eggs benedict.
+We started our morning with Brunch at Jane Restaurant where I opted for the vanilla french toast.
 It’s safe to say I appreciated the banana and strawberries after a few days of bingeing on pure crap.

 Day Three Late Morning: Greenwich Village

 The perfect place to spend the morning mooching around, there is plenty to see and do in Greenwich Village.
 I would recommend starting with Gay Street (the smallest street in New York), Washington Square Park (home to the beautiful Washington Square Arch) and Jefferson Market Library (it’s just really fucking pretty).
 Friends fans can’t miss checking out the famous apartment!
 And a walk down Bleecker Street never goes amiss – anticipate music and comedy venues in droves.